Vietnam

 Vietnam went through prolonged warfare in the 20th century.
-After World War II, France returned to reclaim colonial power in the First Indochina War, from which Vietnam emerged victorious in 1954.
-As a result of the treaties signed between the Viet Minh and France, Vietnam was also separated into two parts.
-The Vietnam War began shortly after, between the communist North Vietnam, supported by the Soviet Union and China, and the anti-communist South Vietnam, supported by the United States.
-Upon the North Vietnamese victory in 1975, Vietnam reunified as a unitary communist state that self-designated as a socialist state under the Communist Party of Vietnam (CPV) in 1976.
+After World War II, France returned to reassert colonial control in the First Indochina War, but was defeated in 1954 amid the global Cold War.
+As a result of the accords signed between the Viet Minh and France, Vietnam was also separated into two parts.
+The Vietnam War later broke out between the communist North Vietnam, supported by the Soviet Union and China, and the anti-communist South Vietnam, supported by the United States.
+Upon the North Vietnamese victory in 1975, Vietnam reunified as a communist state that self-designated as a socialist state under the Communist Party of Vietnam (CPV) in 1976.

 An ineffective planned economy, a trade embargo by the West, and wars with Cambodia and China crippled the country further.
-In 1986, the CPV launched economic and political reforms similar to the Chinese economic reform, transforming the country to a socialist-oriented market economy.
+In 1986, the CPV launched economic and political reforms similar to the Chinese economic reforms, transforming the country to a socialist-oriented market economy.
 The reforms facilitated Vietnamese reintegration into the global economy and politics.

-Vietnam is a developing country with a upper-middle-income economy.
+Vietnam is a developing country with an upper-middle–income economy.
 It has high levels of corruption, censorship, environmental issues, and a poor human rights record.
 It is part of international and intergovernmental institutions, including the ASEAN, the APEC, the Non-Aligned Movement, the OIF, and the WTO.
 It has assumed a seat on the United Nations Security Council twice.